ZOO-Project/ZOO-Project/docs/services/howtos.rst

 Environment
 *********

 The Node.js services environment offers a fully functional Node.js environment.
-It supports loading of external CJS and ES6 modules installed from the NPM registry in a ``node_modules`` sub-directory in the same directory as the service main file.
+The ``gdal-async`` and ``proj4`` modules are supported out of the box and can be imported/required.
+Loading of external CJS and ES6 modules installed from the NPM registry in a ``node_modules`` sub-directory is also supported when this directory is present in the same directory as the service JavaScript file.

 Javascript ZCFG requirements